 General Radar has developed an advanced radar signal processing backend capable of enhancing the capabilities of existing radar systems.
 Allowing Customers to revitalize exquisite radars of record through the use of high-resolution waveforms, multi-GSPS signal sampling, supercomputer-scale signal processing and state-of-art algorithms.

-General Radar is selling a high resolution 3D imaging radar operating in the 76~81GHz band for autonomous vehicles, counter-drone, airfield FOD and wind-profiling applications called the Mark-IV.
+General Radar has developed a high resolution 3D imaging radar operating in the 76~81GHz band for autonomous vehicles, counter-drone, airfield FOD and wind-profiling applications called the Mark-IV.
 Its antenna features two analog mmW AESA beamformers producing a 1x1° narrow electronically-steered pencil-beam with up to 6 cm range resolution.

-Its backend is composed of 32 baseband channels of BPSK PRN modulated signals each with a record-performance monobit digital pulse compression correlator for long-range high-res and interference-resistant operation, LIDAR-like point cloud data output, and multi-dimensional radar cross-section fingerprint software for target identification.
+Its signal processor backend is composed of 32 independent baseband channels, each featuring record-performance digital pulse compression correlators for long-range high-resolution and interference-resistant operation, LIDAR-like point cloud data output, and target imaging and identification via arbitrary waveforms.